whichsteveyp/react-access/README.md

 |permissions | Yes | An array of permission strings this component requires in order to grant access |
 |invalidAccessComponent | No | Any valid-to-render React Children you wish to be rendered if access is *not* granted |
 | requireAll | No | A boolean value passed to `validator` that is *not* implemented in the default method |

-## this is not quite ready
-But, I'm using it anyway.
-And I plan to polish it up for better, more stable production use.
-Feedback welcome!